Skip to Main Content

 • Clean the harvest sites as instructed.

-• Do not take any tub baths or go swimming for at least 1 week after the procedure.
-Showers are OK.
+• You may shower.
+But do not take any tub baths, go swimming, or soak in water for at least 1 week after the procedure.

 When to contact your care team